Colonoscopy Clinical Care Standard

 For consumers, the standard describes what to expect when you’re referred for a colonoscopy

-Find out what the standard says about clinical practice, quality, documentation and recertification, and download referral templates and other resources at Information for Clinicians
+Find out what the standard says about clinical practice, quality, documentation and recertification, watch a webinar and download referral templates and other resources at Information for clinicians.

 You can download the Colonoscopy Clinical Care Standard in full from the following link: